 25 % reduction by 2025|26

-- Implementation of energy efficiency measures in all business segments
+- On-going energy efficiency measures in all business segments.

 AGRANA follows the principle of complete raw material utilisation to make core products and by-products (the latter being mainly animal feed and fertilisers).
 In the second stage from 2026|27 onwards, energy recovery from low-protein raw material residues could be added to the existing direct material use in order to continue to utilise all raw material components not just completely, but also optimally in terms of climate protection.
 At AGRANA’s Hungarian sugar factory in Kaposvár, beet pulp and other beet residues have already been used for biogas production for several years.
 However, as the biomass utilisation for energy recovery cuts into feedstuff revenue, the right business conditions are required for it to be implemented economically.
 What is urgently needed in order to achieve the transformation to a low-emission society and facilitate companies’ investment decisions to this end is a comprehensive emissions trading system that transparently reveals the CO2 footprint of every consumer decision in the areas of food, housing, mobility and leisure behaviour and allows carbon-intensive lifestyles to be identified by their higher costs.
 Based on current assumptions, AGRANA would have to invest a total of about € 400 million by 2040 to avoid the greenhouse gas emissions (Scope 1+2) generated in its production during the processing of the raw materials used.